mutationpp/Mutationpp/docs/installation.md

 where `N` is the number of CPU units to use for the build process (e.g. 4).

 ## Test
-A simply way to check that the installation process was successful, open a new terminal and run
+A simply way to check that the installation process was successful is to try the [checkmix](checkmix.md#top) command.

 ```
 checkmix air11
 ```

-This should print out information about the species and reactions in the air11 mixture.
-You can also now use the `mppequil` program for calculating equilibrium properties of a given mixture.
+This should print information about the species and reactions in the air11 mixture.
+You can also now use the [mppequil](mppequil.md#top) program for calculating equilibrium properties of a given mixture.
 For more information about `mppequil`, simply type

 ```
 mppequil --help